 Stunt coordinator Dan Bradley played Jason on the first day of shooting, which was all the paintball stuff.
 However, when Frank Mancuso saw the dailies he thought Bradley looked too fat:

 They recast the part with C.J.
 Graham, a restaurant manager with no stunt experience but a military background as an Army soldier.
 That made him the perfect soldier-type to take orders and execute stunts with military precision.
-Bradley’s paintball stuff was not re-shot meaning he does play Jason for a very brief part of the film.
+Bradley’s paintball scenes were not re-shot meaning he does play Jason for a very brief part of the film.
 Otherwise, it’s all C.J.
 Graham.

 12. The alternate endings included the introduction of Jason’s dad

 The shooting script included a coda back at the police station where Deputy Rick would still be locked in the jail cell.
 A door opens, and Rick begins yelling, “Megan, Megan, let me out!” either meaning Jason is there to kill him, or it’s just a quick joke about how Tommy and Megan probably totally forgot they’d left Rick in that jail cell.

 Second, in the script after Jason is defeated we were supposed to see the following:

 This would have been the first-ever depiction of the father, and the money exchange would have explained a continuity error – Part V says Jason was cremated while Part VI opens on him rotting in a grave.
 Jason’s unnamed father clearly paid, in secret, for his son to be buried.
 The producers vetoed the idea before it was ever filmed because they didn’t really want to have to deal with the ramifications of this ending in the sequel.

 13. Part VI was very influential on Scream